-By design, the opportunity zones program targets under-served low-income communities on the margins — places where private investment would be highly catalytic.
+By design, the Opportunity Zones program targets under-invested low-income communities on the margins — places where private investment would be highly catalytic.
 The very worst-off places in the nation are just not capable of attractive private investment.
 Conversely, communities already on an upswing would be a waste of program dollars.

 As Annie Lowery puts it in The Atlantic, “Opportunity zones are meant to be Goldilocks-type places: not so distressed that no amount of government incentive would induce private money to them, not distressed but gentrifying and thus already seeing a flood of private money coming in.”

 How to invest in Opportunity Zones

 Taxpayers wishing to invest in opportunity zones are required to deploy capital gains in qualified opportunity zone funds.
-OZ funds are structured as corporations or partnerships and invest in qualified opportunity zone property.
+Opportunity zone funds are structured as corporations or partnerships and invest in qualified opportunity zone property.

 OZ property can be one of two things — 1) an opportunity zone business; or 2) opportunity zone business property.
 An opportunity zone business can be structured as either a corporation or a partnership and must hold at least 90 percent of its assets in OZ property.
 Opportunity zone business property is tangible property used in trade or business of a qualified opportunity fund.

 Opportunity zone property is explained in more detail in Chapter 4: What are qualified opportunity funds?

 Opportunity Zones vs. NMTC

 The most recent place-based economic policy is the New Markets Tax Credit program.
 Much of the opportunity Zones regulatory language is borrowed from the NMTC program, but there are a few substantial differences.

-Each program was developed to incentivize capital investment in under-served areas of the country.
+Each program was developed to incentivize capital investment in under-invested areas of the country.
 But there are key differences in the mechanics of how this goal is achieved.